How Couples Counselling Can Strengthen Your Relationship

 Improved Communication

 One of the primary benefits of couples counselling is enhanced communication.
 Many couples struggle to express their feelings and needs effectively.
-A therapist can help partners learn to communicate openly and honestly, fostering a deeper understanding of each other.
+A counsellor can help partners learn to communicate openly and honestly, fostering a deeper understanding of each other.

 Active Listening: Couples learn to listen without interrupting, validating each other's feelings and perspectives.